 Our mission

-We also want to help young girls who may be on the edge of going into care, or who are dealing with multiple challenging issues from critically under-resourced communities.
+Out transformational bursary programme was created to help provide an alternative option for bright young girls who may be on the edge of going into care, or who are dealing with multiple challenging issues from difficult circumstances.

-St Swithun’s can provide a first class education and all the opportunities that provides, but more importantly - and the real key here - is that we can provide a loving, stable and structured environment through boarding at the school.
-This is what can be utterly transformational for these children.
+St Swithun’s can provide a first class education, but more importantly - and the real key that unlocks a brighter future - is that we can provide a loving, stable and structured environment through boarding at the school.
+This is what can be utterly transformational for these children, providing them with lifelong friends and positive future prospects and mentoring.

-Through the Bramston Bursary Foundation, I am proud that we are keeping St Swithun’s open to a diverse and vibrant community, which will enrich all our girls’ experiences and better prepare all students for life beyond the school gates."
+Through the Bramston Foundation, I am proud that we are keeping St Swithun’s open to a diverse and vibrant community, which will enrich all of our girls’ experiences and better prepare students for life beyond our school gates."

 Jane Gandee, Headmistress